 What inspires you, before kicking off with your art?

 I take inspiration from anything and everything that happens around me.
 Be it my past experiences or my current scenario.
 What I eat, what I feel, and what I believe I take inspiration from everything which is part of our mundane life.
 I just convert them into a piece of art.

 What’s the unique thing about Sylvan apart from the art that you curate?

 As per Roman mythology, there was a God called Sylvanus who used to protect the jungle and the living beings around it.
 Sylvan Studio is derived from there.
 The most unique thing about it is that cartons are extremely common in terms of usage, still, it’s very unique in terms of art.
 It gives me opportunities to do sustainable practices and thus protect the concrete jungle around me.

 This World Environment Day, what message would you like to give everyone?

-I just want to give one small message to everybody that the way we clean our houses, we need to clean our surroundings, and now our computers hold a lot of digital trash which generates humongous heat and an unnecessary carbon footprint.
-Hence, data cleaning on daily basis is very important.
+I just want to give one small message to everybody the way we clean our houses, we need to clean our surroundings, and now our computers hold a lot of digital trash which generates humongous heat and an unnecessary carbon footprint.
+Hence, data cleaning on a daily basis is very important.

 On which project are you currently working?
 Would like to tell us about that?